Malav5372/BayesMax/BayesOptiPy/README.md

-# BayesMax: Elevating Efficiency through Bayesian Exploration
+# BayesMax: Achieving Efficiency through Bayesian Global Optimization with Gaussian Processes

 ## Introduction:

 I am excited to present "BayesMax" , an ambitious and advanced project that represents a deeply personal research interest I pursued during my undergraduate studies.
 Through this endeavor, I sought to maximize efficiency and performance across diverse domains, all while navigating the challenging landscape of my undergraduate education.

+goig to be released

 so lets dive into the Project!